hzchu28/HappyTreeFriends-201-Final-Project/README.md

 - Q5: How popular is the game now and how will it be in the future?

-- Q6: What is the most support-need aspect of the game?
+- Q6: Do players recommend this game?